ctestagrose/Distributed-Operating-Systems-Projects/Project_One/README.md

 ![image](https://github.com/user-attachments/assets/36280f9f-e11a-4ae3-852a-e476e4f48bf3)
 ![image](https://github.com/user-attachments/assets/356e47cc-83ac-4508-834f-40b147656f52)

-The results for the remote code show similar performance to non remote code.
+The results for the remote code show similar performance to non remote code with some interesting results for 64000 workers.
+The parallel ratio appears to be best for 64 workers as it increases as the problem size increases.
+The adjustments made to the code to make it remote may be to blame for the reduction in the parallel ratio for more workers.
+Due to being new to Pony, I am certain there are areas of the code that could benefit from optimization or may be causing slow down.